The 15 kitchen lighting trends that will shine bright in 2023 – according to the experts

 'The kitchen lighting trend I’m noticing is that these elements are now carrying through into the rest of the scheme – the brass metalwork of the baseboard is also seen in the barstools and the pendant lighting above the kitchen island.
 This gives balance to the overall kitchen design, instead of the lighting being seen as a separate statement element, it’s now all encompassing.’

-Lighting and kitchen island ideas have always been an important combination, and another trend we’ve noticed is groups of three pendants over an island – this is a classic styling trick as odd numbers always work best visually, and this trio of bulbs encased in glass is a great example of this.
+Lighting and kitchen island ideas have always been an important combination, and groups of pendants over an island will always work well.
+Using a group of three is a classic styling trick as odd numbers always work best visually; the trio of bulbs encased in glass shown above is a great example of this.

 ‘Lighting is essential in a kitchen to ensure that it will function effectively and safely.
 It is a vital part of a kitchen and should be planned during the design process.
 It is especially important when the kitchen is in an open-plan space, as the lighting has to be zoned for different tasks and to create different ambiences.